-For a beautiful example of just how small you can go when planning your off grid home, check out this tiny cottage retreat on 27 acres of West Virginia wilderness and is a beautiful, tiny, comfortable living space.
+For a beautiful example of just how small you can go when planning your off grid home, check out this off grid cottage retreat.
+It sits on 27 acres of West Virginia wilderness and is a beautiful, tiny, comfortable living space.

-“The Shack” was built by Broadhurst Architects of Rockville, MD as a weekend getaway for a family from Washington D.C.
-It serves as a comfortable step up from camping on the South Fork Mountain property until the family gets around to building a larger weekend cottage.
-It’s the perfect size for a couple or small family to enjoy all the comforts of home, in the beautiful outdoors, on a small footprint.
+“The Shack” was built by Broadhurst Architects of Rockville, MD as a weekend getaway for a family from Washington, D.C.
+It serves as a comfortable step up from camping on their South Fork Mountain property until the family gets around to building a larger weekend cottage.
+The Shack is the perfect size for a couple or small family to enjoy all the comforts of home, in the beautiful outdoors, on a small footprint.

 The little structure is completely off the grid, with no electricity, septic system, or running water.
 The main room houses a wood stove for heat, which is also used to heat water in the tiny kitchen area of the cottage.